sgerwk/multiselect/README.md

 middle-click on the textfield for the surname and press '2', and so on.
 When the form is full and submitted, a further middle-click followed by key 'q' terminates ``multiselect`` so that the script proceeds to the second line.

+## example: pasting multiple strings selected interactively

+The strings ``John Smith``, ``2030 Blue Ave`` and ``Simonville IL`` are scattered around a text file, hard to be found by scripts.

+Open the text file and start ``multiselect`` with no argument.

+Select ``John Smith`` in the text file and press ctrl-shift-z.
+Then, select ``2030 Blue Ave`` and press ctrl-shift-z.
+Finally, select ``Simonville IL`` and press ctrl-shift-z.

+The strings are now ready to be pasted: middle-click on the text field for the name and press '1', middle-click on the field for the address and press '2', middle-click on the field for the city and press '3', as above.